ndubuisx/cortana-game/README.md

-# CoreBot
+# Game with Cortana
-Bot Framework v4 core bot sample.
+Bot Framework v4.

-This bot has been created using [Bot Framework][1], it shows how to:
+This bot has been created using [Bot Framework][1]
-- Use [LUIS][11] to implement core AI capabilities
-- Implement a multi-turn conversation using Dialogs
-- Handle user interruptions for such things as `Help` or `Cancel`
-- Prompt for and validate requests for information from the user

 ## Prerequisites
 - [.NET Core SDK][4] version 2.1